 In the lumbosacral region, the majority of ependymomas arise from the intradural filum terminale.
-Histologically, myxopapillary ependymomas comprise most of them.
+Histologically, myxopapillary ependymomas comprise the majority of cases.
 At gross examination, they are often well-encapsulated, soft, vascular and lobular or sausage-shaped masses[3,10].
 They may grow quite large, filling and expanding the spinal canal[11,12].
 Extradural ependymomas are very rare and arise around or in the sacrum[3].
-Our patient had the tumour in both locations, intra- and extradurally, due to such an extensive tumour growth and spreading to the perisacral tissues.
+Our patient had the tumour in both locations, intra- and extradurally, due to such extensive tumour growth and spreading to the perisacral tissues.

-The diagnosis of a spinal tumour requires a high level of suspicion, which is based upon the clinical signs and symptoms as well as spine-directed MRI.
-Both, a complete neurological examination and MRI are equally important to delineate the disease precisely[3,13].
+The diagnosis of a spinal tumour requires a high level of suspicion, which is based upon the clinical signs and symptoms, as well as spine-directed MRI.
+Both a complete neurological examination and MRI are equally important to precisely delineate the disease[3,13].
 Ependymomas may present with lumbar or radicular pain, weakness and urinary symptoms[14].
-However, patients have frequently a long history of nonspecific complaints prior to the clinical presentation, owing to a slow growth of the myxopapillary ependymoma.
+However, many patients have a long history of nonspecific complaints prior to the clinical presentation, owing to a slow growth of the myxopapillary ependymoma.
 Therefore, the diagnosis is often delayed[15].
 The symptoms usually consist of pain during walking, frequently located in the calves, which is rapidly relieved by stooping, sitting or otherwise adopting a flexed posture of the hips, and recurs on attempting to walk again.
 These symptoms may mimic lumbar disc herniation, lumbar spinal stenosis or other spinal tumours[5].
-Our patient also had a non-specific presentation with lumboishialgic pain in both legs, first reported seven years before surgery.
-Consequently, when a patient presents with long prodromal and nonspecific lower extremity symptoms, the neuroradiological re-evaluation is suggested.
+Our patient had a non-specific presentation with lumboishialgic pain in both legs, first reported seven years before surgery.
+Consequently, when a patient presents with long prodromal and nonspecific lower extremity symptoms, neuroradiological re-evaluation is suggested.

-The clinical and radiographic findings of spinal lesions are not specific enough to identify the myxopapillary ependymoma.
-The differential diagnosis should take into account some other more frequent extramedullary tumours in this region, including schwannomas, meningiomas or dermoid tumours, as well as degenerative lesions.
-MRI is the primary modality for imaging of spinal neoplasms and of vital importance in setting the diagnosis.
+The clinical and radiographic findings of spinal lesions are not specific enough to identify a myxopapillary ependymoma.
+Differential diagnosis should take into account some other more frequent extramedullary tumours in this region, including schwannomas, meningiomas or dermoid tumours, as well as degenerative lesions.
+MRI is the primary modality for imaging spinal neoplasms and of vital importance in making the diagnosis.
 It may uncover spinal or paraspinal neoplasms, as well as unusual degenerative conditions[2].
-MRI is helpful in identifying the extent of the tumour and its relationship with intraspinal stuctures, as well as the eventual bone destruction and invasion of the surrounding soft tissues[10].
+MRI is helpful in identifying the extent of the tumour and its relationship with intraspinal structures, as well as the eventual bone destruction and invasion of the surrounding soft tissues[10].
 The key point of diagnosis is the pathological result[5].